Retrieves the Nth item from a list.

 N/A | |

-Color | Optional | The fatal font color to use.
+| Boolean | Optional | Change the error font weight (true=strong, false=normal).
 If omitted, no change is made. |

 |